dart-lang/site-www/src/codelabs/iterables.md

 ## Why do you need collections?

 Iterables are a kind of collection.
-Collections are classes that represented a group of objects, also called "elements".
+A collection is an object that represents a group of objects, which are called _elements_.

-A collection can be empty, or can contain many elements.
-Depending on its purpose, a collection will follow a different data structure and can have different implementations.
+A collection can be empty, or it can contain many elements.
+Depending on the purpose,
+collections can have different structures and implementations.
 These are some of the most common collection types:

 * [List][list class]: Used to read elements by their indexes.
-* [Set][set class]: Used to contain elements that can only occur once.
+* [Set][set class]: Used to contain elements that can occur only once.
 * [Map][map class]: Used to read elements using a key.

-In Dart, both `List` and `Set` are `Iterable`, meaning that they share the same methods as the `Iterable` class.
+In Dart, both `List` and `Set` are `Iterable`, so they have the same methods and properties as the `Iterable` class.

-A `Map` uses a different data structure internally depending on its implementation, for example, [HashMap][hashmap class] uses a hash-table, in which the elements (also called values) are obtained using a key.
+A `Map` uses a different data structure internally depending on its implementation, for example, [HashMap][hashmap class] uses a hash table, in which the elements (also called values) are obtained using a key.
 Elements of a `Map` can also be read as `Iterable`, with the properties `entries` or `values`.